smf-steve/smf-steve/advise.md

 # Advise Recap

-## <a name="play">Make an Investment in Yourself by Playing[^1] </a>
+### Make an Investment in Yourself by Playing

-   Work on projects, any project -- it need not be a requirement for a class or a job.
+   Play[^1] on projects, any project -- it need not be a requirement for a class or a job.
 Such work will improve your understanding of the problem at hand and possible solutions.

    Even if it is a throw-away project, your efforts will be rewarded with learning new tidbits, tools, and techniques.